edwardcrupi/swen40004/Assignment1.md

 ##Experiment 1: Deterministic vs. Stochastic Updating
 The updating method used by NetLogo is not explicitly stated.
 Here we will see if a change in updating method results in a systematic change in the output of our Java model, and then explore which, if either, produce results more statistically similar to the NetLogo model.

-Below are comparisons of the output of our Java model at NetLogo's default parameter settings of..
+Output of our Java model is compared at NetLogo's default parameter settings of..

-A comparison of the frequency histograms as well as the Kolgorov-Smirnov test reveals that at the default settings (with the initial state of the system unpopulated and a limit of 1 immigrant per turn) on a 30x30 space reveals that the results are significantly different.
+A comparison of the frequency histograms as well as the Kolgorov-Smirnov test reveals that, at the default settings (with the initial state of the system unpopulated and a limit of 1 immigrant per turn) on a 30x30 space, the results are significantly different.
 Our results imply that at these settings stochastic updating matches the output from NetLogo far more closesly.

 We repeated this test, this time starting with a fully populated grid, with all other parameters left the same.
 Surprisingly, a comparison of the relevant histograms, as well as the results of a Kolgorov-Smirnov test of Deterministic vs Stochastic updating reveals that the resulting distribution of output values are significantly different.